gocardless/nandi/README.md

 ## Generators

-Some schema changes need to be split across two migration files.
-Whenever you want to add a constraint to a column, you'll have to do this to avoid locking the table while Postgres validates that all existing data meets the constraint.
+Some schema changes need to be split across two or more migration files to be accomplished safely.
+For example, whenever you want to add a constraint to a column, you'll have to do this to avoid locking the table while Postgres validates that all existing data meets the constraint.

 For some of the most common cases, we provide a Rails generator that generates both files for you.